sargon2/random/rsa/readme.txt

 Making a pair of keys:

 We choose R to be the product of two primes, U * V.  Why can't R be prime?
-So phi(r) isn't just R-1.
+So phi(R) isn't just R-1.
 The attacker knows R but not phi(R).

 We want R to be hard to factor.
 Why is that?
+To make it hard to find phi(R).

 phi(R) = (U-1) * (V-1).
 We can discard U and V after calculating R.